 Boston is a vibrant city with a rich history.
 It’s definitely a great place to live because it has something for everyone, no matter how discerning you might be.
 From liveable neighborhoods and good jobs to tasty cuisine and excellent entertainment, everyone loves something about this city.
 If you’ve been here for a while and are tired of going to the same old bar with your friends, you can’t miss these events in Boston.

 Even if you’re just moving to Boston, you should definitely make a note of these events to be sure not to leave town on a weekend trip.
 If you still haven’t found a place to live, though, check out a company like Blueground.
 They make it easy to find smartly furnished apartments to rent in Boston.
-All their apartments are completely furnished, beautifully decorated, and fully equipped, making your move far less stressful.
+All their apartments are beautifully decorated and fully equipped, making your move far less stressful.
 That way, you can focus better on what’s really important: the best events in Boston.

 Boston Wine Expo has taken place in the middle of February at the Seaport World Trade Center in the past but more recently is being held in late May.
 It is one of the largest events of its kind in the country, and one of the most important festivals in Massachusetts.
 The Expo lasts a week, during which over 2,000 wines are showcased from 440 wineries in 13 different countries.
 A variety of events take place, including celebrity chef demonstrations, special dinners, and cultural events and seminars related to food and wine.

 Considering that over 24% of Boston’s population is of Irish descent, you shouldn’t be surprised that St. Patrick’s Day is a big thing in this city.
 The St. Patrick’s Day parade in Boston is one of the oldest in the US since it has been running for hundreds of years.
 Practically a marker of the end of winter and the beginning of spring, in late March.